This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 - 90W USB-C power delivery — full charge for MacBooks and most laptops

-- Intelligent Eye Care with adaptive brightness
+- Intelligent Eye Care adapts brightness to ambient light automatically

 Cons